Serbian–Ottoman Wars (1876–1878): First War (1876–1877)

 The first phase, known as the First Serbian–Ottoman War (Први српско-турски рат/Prvi srpsko-turski rat), took place between 30 June 1876 and 28 February 1877.
-The Serbian government declared war on the Ottoman Empire on the symbolic Vidovdan (June 27), the day of the Battle of Kosovo (1389).
-(Although, the battle took place on June 15 in the 14th century and it did not need transition to the Gregorian Calendar.
-Even in the case of such transition, the correct date had to be June 23, as the difference in the 14th century should be 8 days.)
-The initial Serbian military plan was to defend Niš and attack Sofia with the main army under Chernyayev.
+The Serbian government declared war on the Ottoman Empire on the symbolic Vidovdan (15 June 1876 Julian = 27 June 1876 Gregorian), the anniversary of the Battle of Kosovo (15 June 1389 Julian).
+The initial Serbian military plan was to defend Niš and attack towards Sofia, Pirot and Bela Palanka with the main army under Chernyayev.
 Other armies would simultaneously launch diversionary attacks, but these were repulsed in the west.
 In the north-east, general Milojko Lešjanin was defeated near Kior after failing to hold the Ottoman advance over the Timok river.
 Although he withdrew to the fortress at Saicar, the Ottoman army captured it on 7 August 1876.
 The Serbian army's main advance in the south appeared to initially meet with success when it moved quickly down the Nišava valley and captured the important heights at Babina Glava, north of Pirot.
 They were forced to withdraw, however, when the Ottomans responded by sending two columns under Suleiman and Hafiz to flank the Serbian position.
 General Ranko Alimpić crossed the Drina in July 1876 but was unsuccessful in capturing Bijeljina.

 The Ottoman commander Abdul Kerim decided against marching over the difficult mountain terrain between the Timok and Morava rivers and instead concentrated 40,000 troops at Niš and advanced up the easier country of the Morava valley towards Aleksinac.
 Chernyayev had less than 30,000 men, and unlike the Ottoman commander he stretched them thinly across both sides of the Morava river and into the mountains.
 Consequently, when contact was made between the two forces, the Serbian troops were overwhelmed by massed Ottoman firepower.
 A bayonet charge shortly followed and routed the Serbian troops from the field.
 Thanks to Abdul Kerim's indecisiveness and the arrival of Horvatović's fresh forces, a new Serbian defensive line was created at Djunis.